Linnaeus Gardener Field Trips - Fun and Educational

 Overnight Field Trip to Dallas/Fort Worth

-Linnaeus Teaching Garden volunteers went on their first Linnaeus overnight field trip in June 2008.
+Linnaeus Teaching Garden volunteers went on their first Linnaeus overnight field trip.
 We toured both the Fort Worth and Dallas botanical gardens and spent the night at the Gaylord Texan Resort.
 All three excursions were fun and inspiring.
 Plus we ate well.

 The Fort Worth Botanical Gardens featured a Japanese Garden that is exceptional for this part of the country with its long, hot summers.
 It was peaceful to walk around and provided many surprising views.
 They actually sold food to feed to their koi so the koi were quite fat.